peekknuf/Localization_Engineering/README.md

 ## Overview

 It's a project focused on synchronizing the data from your Google Sheets account into your Gridly account AND the other way around if need be.
 Orchestrated with a simple cron job to run at 6 PM everyday.
 Fit for small and quick localization batches.
-For anything major consider other options.
+Streaming could be another option but is vastly an overkill for localization purposes. \n For anything major, large scale consider other options.

 This one was made purely out of challenge it supposed.
 Unless you're completely mental just use the already established: